neuml/txtai/docs/pipeline/text/llm.md

   {"role": "user", "content": "Answer the following question..."}
 ])

+# Set the default role to user and string inputs are converted to chat messages
+llm("Answer the following question...", defaultrole="user")
 ```

 The LLM pipeline automatically detects the underlying LLM framework.
 This can also be manually set.

+[Hugging Face Transformers](https://github.com/huggingface/transformers), [llama.cpp](https://github.com/abetlen/llama-cpp-python) and [hosted API models via LiteLLM](https://github.com/BerriAI/litellm) are all supported by this pipeline.

 See the [LiteLLM documentation](https://litellm.vercel.app/docs/providers) for the options available with LiteLLM models. llama.cpp models support both local and remote GGUF paths on the HF Hub.